Superstitions, Omens, & Myths

 In the days before the gallows, criminals were hung from the top rung of a ladder and their spirits were believed to linger underneath.
 Common folklore has it to be bad luck to walk beneath an open ladder and pass through the triangle of evil ghosts and spirits.

-If an owl looks in your window or if you seeing one in the daylight bad luck and death will bestow you.
+If an owl looks in your window or if you see one in the daylight bad luck and death will bestow you.

 At one time salt was a rare commodity and thought to have magical powers.
 It was unfortunate to spill salt and said to foretell family disarray and death.
 To ward off bad luck, throw a pinch over your shoulder and all will be well.